Florida Special Needs Trust Lawyers serving Palm Beach, St. Lucie and Martin County

 If you have a special needs child or a spouse in a nursing home, our Florida Special Needs Planning lawyers can help you establish the legal framework necessary to protect your loved one.

-If you have a disabled dependent like a child with special needs or a spouse in a nursing home, you of course want to provide for that person.
-But if you are thinking of leaving the person a lump sum, you should reconsider.
-Your "gift" could render your loved one ineligible for government benefits he'd otherwise be entitled to, like SSI or Medicaid.
+Of course you want to provide for your disabled loved one.
+The problem is, if you leave the person a lump sum, your "gift" could render your loved one ineligible for vital government benefits he'd otherwise be entitled to, such as SSI or Medicaid.

 Generally speaking, a Special Needs Trust (also known as a Supplemental Needs Trust) is a better option.
 The Special Needs Trust is designed so that the trustee can provide life-enhancing services the government does not ordinarily cover.
 These services may include special wheelchairs and other equipment, therapies, medical second opinions, travel expenses for medical appointments, etc. The assets in the trust are not available to the beneficiary for the asking, but are totally discretionary.
 Therefore, they are excluded by the government when it evaluates your loved one's eligibility for benefits.

 The Special Needs Trust is a complex instrument and should be drafted only by a certified and experienced elder law/estate planning attorney.
-The Karp Law Firm can help.
+Contact The Karp Law Firm for assistance.